Pope Dioscorus I of Alexandria: Second Council of Ephesus

+Additional, possibly embellished details about Flavian's death only appear in later authors.
+The earliest source on Flavian's death, Nestorius, describes how Flavian was beaten at Ephesus, though not to death, and then banished to his home city of Hypaepa.
+However, the soldiers rushed him to his place of exile (with murderous intent, according to Nestorius), so that Flavian's injuries combined with the fatigue of the journey led to his death after four days.
+Prosper of Aquitaine, another contemporary, affirms that Flavian was killed by the soldiers taking him to his place of banishment.
+In a disputed letter to Theodoret dated 11 June 453, Pope Leo blamed Dioscorus in a general sense for Flavian's death.
+Liberatus of Carthage relates that Flavian suffered blows and died as a result.
+According to Evagrius Scholasticus, Eusebius of Dorylaeum complained at the council that Dioscorus himself, along with Barsauma's monks, beat and kicked Flavian.
+Theophanes the Confessor, writing three centuries after the event, mentions that Dioscorus personally struck Flavian "both with hands and feet".
+The detail of Flavian clutching the altar as he was beaten is also a later invention.

 Theodosius supported the council's decisions until he died on 28 July 450.
 His sister Pulcheria returned to power and made the officer Marcian her consort and emperor.
 She consulted with Pope Leo on convoking a new council, gathering signatures for his Tome to be introduced as the basic paper for the new council, but also insisted, against Leo's wishes, that the council should be held not in Italy but in the East.
 Meanwhile, the new imperial couple brought Flavian's remains back to Constantinople and exiled Eutyches to Syria.